C2SM/git-course/advanced/slides/slides.md

 - Stashes are **local only** - they never reach a remote

 <!--
-- Situation everybody's been in: half-finished work in the tree, urgent request to look at something on another branch
+- Situation everybody has experienced: half-finished work in the working tree, urgent request to look at something on another branch
 - Stash puts changes aside, gives a clean working directory
   - `pop` brings them back and drops the entry; `apply` brings them back and keeps it
 - Practical warnings worth giving:
   - Always use `-m` with a message - a list of "WIP on main" entries three weeks later is useless
   - `-u` for untracked files - a brand new file is not stashed by default and people lose track of that
   - Stashes are local and invisible to everyone else - also easy to forget, a stash from six months ago probably no longer applies cleanly
-- Honest advice: for anything you care about, a commit on a scratch branch is safer than a stash
+- Practical advice: for anything you care about, a commit on a scratch branch is safer than a stash
   - Stash is for minutes, not for days
 -->